Muirfield/pocketmine-plugins/GrabBag/README.md

 * as - run command as somebody else
 * gms - Switch to survival mode
 * gmc - Switch to creative mode
+* gma - Switch to adventure mode
 * slay - kill a player
 * heal - Restore health to a player
 * whois - Info about a player
+* showtimings - Display the info gathered through /timings

 Documentation
 -------------

-This plugin collects a number of commands that I find useful and wanted to have in a single plugin rather through multiple ones.
+This plugin collects a number of commands and listener plugins that I find useful and wanted to have in a single plugin rather through multiple ones.
+The available commands and listener modules can be configured.
+This allows this plugin to co-exist peacefully with other plugins.

 ### Commands: